-Which would you rather have: a positive review online a trusted word-of-mouth referral straight from one patient to the other?
+Which would you rather have: a positive review online or a trusted word-of-mouth referral straight from one patient to the other?
 The answer may not be that straightforward.
 Even when referred by a trusted friend or physician, most consumers still tend to hedge their bets by researching their potential physician or dentist online—at the very least, to obtain contact information.
 A 2013 IndustryView Report found that 62 percent of survey respondents researched online reviews to help choose a physician, a figure that no doubt has increased over the past few years.

 Word-of-mouth referrals by trusted individuals continue to be the major driver of new patient acquisitions—other than insurance acceptance—according to a 2014 article in the Journal of the American Medical Association (JAMA).
 This is especially true for specialties that deal with more intimate topics such as oncology or OB/GYN, where a doctor’s bedside manner and relatability are especially important.
 And for fields where there are widespread variations in specialty areas, like orthopedics or physical therapy, a physician referral may be essential to ensure that the chosen provider is truly qualified to tackle the problem at hand.